ESGF/esgf-vocab/_sources/how_to/valid.rst

       .. image:: ../_static/CLI_Valid_term.png

       .. note::
          `IPSL` is the drs_name of the term with id `ipsl` therefore the valid command return "True".

    .. group-tab:: API as python lib

       .. code-block:: python

          import esgvoc.api as ev

          ev.valid_term("IPSL","cmip6","institution_id","ipsl")

       .. image:: ../_static/API_Valid_Term.png

       .. note::
-         the API return a ValidationReport Object.
+         The API returns a DrsValidationReport Object.
 The __str__ dunder function reports errors if any.
-The __bool__ dunder funciton permits to use result in if statement.
+The __bool__ dunder function permits to use result in if statement.

-Knowing the only the collection id :
+Knowing the only the collection id:
 ===================================